-Ramping up renewable energy deployment on America’s public lands is a key step toward meeting the Biden-Harris Administration’s goal of a carbon pollution-free power sector by 2035, as well as Congress’s direction to seek to permit at least 25 gigawatts of solar, wind, and geothermal energy production on public lands by not later than 2025.
-To achieve these aims as laid out in Executive Order 14008 and the Energy Act of 2020, the BLM is engaging and working closely with other federal agencies, state and tribal and local governments, local communities, conservation groups, and the renewable energy industry to promote development of these clean energy sources.
+Ramping up renewable energy deployment on America’s public lands is a key step toward meeting the Biden-Harris Administration’s goal of a carbon pollution-free power sector by 2035, as well as Congress’s direction to seek to permit at least 25 gigawatts of solar, wind and geothermal energy production on public lands no later than 2025.
+To achieve these aims as laid out in Executive Order 14008 and the Energy Act of 2020, the BLM is engaging and working closely with other federal agencies, state and tribal and local governments, local communities, conservation groups and the renewable energy industry to promote development of these clean energy sources.

-As directed by Congress, initial actions have included assessing renewable energy program staffing levels, developing a proposal for establishing Renewable Energy Coordination Offices, and drafting an interagency Memorandum of Understanding on renewable energy-related activities.
-These efforts are geared toward adding the capacity, skills, and improved coordination efficiencies needed to effectively manage an increasing renewable energy workload and to effectuate additional responsible deployment of renewable energy on federal public land.
+As directed by Congress, initial actions were geared toward adding the capacity, skills, and improved coordination efficiencies needed to effectively manage an increasing renewable energy workload and to effectuate additional responsible deployment of renewable energy on federal public land.

-The extensive range of BLM-managed public lands have the potential to contribute significantly to the nation’s renewable energy portfolio.
-BLM manages roughly 245 million acres of public lands which have substantial solar, wind, and geothermal energy potential.
-There is a great demand for renewable energy development and the BLM works to provide appropriate sites for environmentally sound development of renewable energy on these lands.
+The roughly 245 million acres of BLM-managed public lands have the potential to contribute significantly to the nation’s renewable energy portfolio.
+Many of these lands have substantial solar, wind or geothermal energy potential, and the BLM works to provide appropriate sites for environmentally sound development of these resources to meet growing demand.

-To remove unnecessary barriers, ineffective planning or procedures, and other impediments to timely permitting of renewable energy projects, the BLM is considering revisions to its regulations related to wind and solar energy permitting and linear rights-of-way on public lands.
-As part of this process, the agency has been soliciting preliminary input from the public on relevant areas, with an aim to publish a proposed rule in the Federal Register by late 2022.
+To remove unnecessary barriers, ineffective planning or procedures, and other impediments to timely permitting of renewable energy projects, the BLM is proposing revisions to its regulations related to wind and solar energy permitting and linear rights-of-way on public lands.

 In the meantime, the BLM continues to process dozens of utility-scale renewable energy applications, and to unlock new opportunities for renewable energy through large-scale bulk-electricity transmission.